 Special events / activations

-Any add-ons to your event like evening events or activations will drive up costs.
+Any add-ons to your event like evening events, keynote speakers, or activations will drive up costs.
 You’ll want to consider what adds the most value to your conference, and what might just be worth cutting.

 Event management & registration

-Hiring an event management agency will require additional costs, but can drive efficiencies through negotiation power.
+Hiring an event planning agency will require additional costs, but can drive efficiencies through negotiation power.
 Registration management will also factor into these costs.

 How to Save Money when Planning Your Conference

-• Leverage your event management agency for negotiating power
+- Leverage your event planning agency for negotiating power

 What Makes the Biggest Impact